Forward-thinking organizations, regardless of industry, are reorganizing their business strategies to be customer centric. But why?

 Digital technologies created customer awareness, enabling product and brand research and broadening purchase options.
 A new wave of discounts and convenience offerings created a large consumer demographic of cost-conscious, quality-seeking researchers.
 Commoditization with access to high-volume information has empowered customers to define what they want out of the purchasing process.

 Customers have shifted from loyalty to a brand to a search for brand experience.
-They’re less loyal to brands, more loyal to their own search of personal experiences that fulfill their needs and expectations.
-This shift has resulted in rapidly increasing consumer demands for brand awareness, personalization, production ethics, quality assurance and politically correct consumer environments.
+They’re less loyal to brands and more loyal to their own search of personal experiences that fulfill their needs and expectations.
+This shift has resulted in rapidly increasing consumer demands for brand awareness, personalization, production ethics, quality assurance, and politically correct consumer environments.

 With the majority of millennials currently in the workforce, they are now in command of the economy, with an estimated $1.3 trillion in annual consumer spending (1).